Packing triangles in weighted graphs: Introduction

+We also prove weighted analogues of Tuza's and Haxell's theorems in Sections \ref{sec:surfaces} and \ref{sec:tau vs nu}, respectively.
 We shall extend Tuza's Theorem \ref{thm:tuza planar} to weighted graphs embedded in an arbitrary surface.
 We refer to \cite{MT} for standard terminology concerning graphs on surfaces.
 A cycle $C$ of a graph embedded in a surface is said to be \DEF{surface-separating} if cutting the surface along $C$ disconnects the surface.
 Note that every \DEF{facial cycle} (i.e. a cycle bounding a face) is surface-separating.

 \begin{theorem} Suppose that a graph $G$ is embedded in a surface such that every triangle is surface-separating.
 Then for every $w\colon E \to {\mathbb Z}_+$, we have \end{theorem}

 Since every cycle in a graph embedded in the plane is surface-separating, Theorem \ref{thm:surface} yields the following extension of Tuza's Theorem \ref{thm:tuza planar}.